OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 uid=0(root) gid=0(root) groups=0(root) context=u:r:su:s0
 ```

 > Only if you're working with an emulator you may alternatively restart adb with root permissions with the command `adb root` so next time you enter `adb shell` you'll have root access already.
-This also allows to transfer data bidirectionally between your workstation and the Android file system, even with access to locations where only the root user has access to (via `adb push/pull`).
+This also allows to transfer data bidirectionally between your host computer and the Android file system, even with access to locations where only the root user has access to (via `adb push/pull`).
 See more about data transfer in section "[Host-Device Data Transfer](#host-device-data-transfer "Host-Device Data Transfer")" below.

 ##### Connect to Multiple Devices